single-cell-data/SOMA/abstract_specification.md

 | read                                     | Read a subset of data from the `SOMADataFrame`.       |
 | write                                    | Write a subset of data to the `SOMADataFrame`.        |

-A `SOMADataFrame` is indexed by one or more dataframe columns (also knows as "dimensions").
+A `SOMADataFrame` is indexed by one or more dataframe columns (also known as "dimensions").
 The name and order of dimensions is specified at the time of creation.
 [Slices](#indexing-and-slicing) are addressable by the user-specified dimensions.
 The `soma_joinid` column may be specified as an index column.

 `SOMADataFrame` rows require unique coordinates.
 In other words, the read and write operations will assume that any given coordinate tuple for indexed columns uniquely identifies a single dataframe row.